Fun Things To Do In Marrakesh

 Having fun at Jemaa El Fna in Marrakesh is a great way to get acquainted with Moroccan culture.
 Located in the Medina, the square is filled with people and performers who perform in the evenings.

 People in Jemaa el Fna in Marrakesh are used to haggling.
 The art of bargaining is a fundamental part of Moroccan culture.
-However, you should know that it is not for everyone.
-It is wise to negotiate only for items that you actually need.
-You can haggle with fruit vendors, for example.

 Visit the Ruins of El Badi Palace